frame-consulting/DiffFusion.jl/docs/src/index.md

 model = DiffFusion.gaussian_hjm_model("mdl/HJM1F", δ, χ, σ, nothing, nothing)
 ```

-Details on the setup of model parameters are documented in the [Term Structures Functions](@ref) section.
-Available models are documented in the [Models Functions](@ref) section.
+Details on the setup of model parameters are documented in the [Interest Rates Models](@ref) section.
+Available models are documented in the Models section.

 ### Monte Carlo Simulation